Digital Exclusive: Be healthy while celebrating the holiday season

 Try having whole-grain breads, pasta, and rice.
 Serve snacks like cut-up fruits and vegetables.

-You can offer to bring a dish that’s healthy that you and someone else can enjoy.
+You can offer to bring a dish that’s healthy that you and others can enjoy.

 If the party’s during lunch, eat a healthy breakfast with a high-fiber snack in the mid-morning.
 If the party’s at the end of the day, have a protein-packed lunch with a salad.